antimof/UxPlay/README.md

 The MacPorts GStreamer is built to use X11, so must be run from an XQuartz terminal, can use ZOOMFIX, and needs option "-vs ximagesink".
-On an older unibody MacBook Pro, the default resolution  wxh = 1920x1080 was too large  for the non-retina display, but using option "-s 800x600" worked; However, the Gstreamer pipeline is fragile against attempts to change the X11 window size, or to rotations that switch a connected iPad client between portrait and landscape mode while uxplay is running.
+On an older unibody MacBook Pro, the default resolution  wxh = 1920x1080 was too large  for the non-retina display, but using option "-s 800x600" worked; However, the Gstreamer pipeline is fragile against attempts to change the X11 window size, or to rotations that switch a connected client between portrait and landscape mode while uxplay is running.
-Using the MacPorts X11 GStreamer is only viable if the image size is left unchanged from the initial "-s wxh" setting (use the iPad setting that locks the screen against switching  between portrait and landscape mode as the iPad is rotated).
+Using the MacPorts X11 GStreamer is only viable if the image size is left unchanged from the initial "-s wxh" setting (use the iPad/iPhone setting that locks the screen against switching  between portrait and landscape mode as the device is rotated).

 # **Troubleshooting:**